Idlesome/channelpositivity/README.md

 SEO and other web crawlers may also mistakenly crawl these endpoints, thinking that they are part of your siteâ€™s content.

+// Do this for the optimised images folder
 As a best practice, update your robots.txt file to include Disallow: /cdn-cgi/.

 ---